decking timber

 • 185mm x 35mm

-Class 1 durability hardwoods include Blackbutt, Spotted Gum, Ironbark.
+Class 1 durability hardwoods include Blackbutt, Spotted Gum and Ironbark.
 Australia has a very unique resource in its native hardwoods and produces some of the most durable and attractive timbers available.

 Select the right board for your deck and avoid cupping